Best Plausible Analytics Alternatives in 2026

 What is the best free alternative to Plausible Analytics?

-The best free alternatives to Plausible Analytics include PostHog, Umami.
+The best free alternatives to Plausible Analytics include PostHog, PostHog, Sentry.
 Each offers a free plan with varying feature limits.

 Is there a cheaper alternative to Plausible Analytics?